cosmo0920/hs-IRC/README.md

 * ghc 7.4.1 @ Ubuntu 12.04.3 LTS
 * ghc 7.6.3 @ Windows 7 and 8
-   - When it installs dependend libraries, it must define `LANG=C`.
 * ghc 7.6.3 @ OSX 10.8
+   - Lexical error occurred when it installs dependent libraries, it must define `LANG=C` to avoid this error.

 ## Try it